jasper-j-andrews/Matrix-Calculator/README.md

-# Matrix-Determinant-Calculator
+# Matrix-Calculator
- Calculates the determinant of a given matrix.
+ Provides a number of helpful matrix calculations, including determinants and matrix products.